 Example

-Here goes my description for my main idea:
+Here’s the description for my main idea:

-The signature of this worldbuilding example is:
+The signature of this world is:

 Art property of Wizards of the Coast